 7. Support Organizations Addressing Plastic Pollution

-There are many non-profit organizations working to tackle the problem of ocean plastic pollution in a variety of different ways, including Oceanic Society, Plastic Pollution Coalition, 5 Gyres, Algalita, Plastic Soup Foundation, and others.
+There are many non-profit organizations working to reduce and eliminate ocean plastic pollution in a variety of different ways, including Oceanic Society, Plastic Pollution Coalition, 5 Gyres, Algalita, Plastic Soup Foundation, and others.
 These organizations rely on donations from people like you to continue their important work.
 Even small donations can make a big difference!

 These seven ideas only scratch the surface for ways you can help address the growing problem of plastic pollution in the oceans.
 The important thing is that we all do something, no matter how small.
-For more ideas and resources, visit the websites of the organizations listed above.
+For more ideas and resources, sign up to join our Blue Habits community of people worldwide committed to joyful daily actions that improve ocean health.

 Brian Hutchinson is Oceanic Society's vice president of outreach, co-founder of the State of the World's Sea Turtles Program, and program officer of the IUCN-SSC Marine Turtle Specialist Group.
 Brian holds a B.A. in zoology from Connecticut College, and has been working to advance global marine conservation for more than a decade.